 For a while now a number of people myself included (but my opinion has shifted slightly) have lamented the state of OOP, not the idea itself but rather how it, for the most part, is often interpreted which usually results in poorly constructed, monolithic and messy applications that nobody enjoys working on.

-Though created with the best of . . .
+Though created with the . . .

 Dell Inspiron 7537 wi-fi issues